topling/toplingdb/README.md

 cd toplingdb
 make -j`nproc` db_bench DEBUG_LEVEL=0
 cp sideplugin/rockside/src/topling/web/{style.css,index.html} ${/path/to/dbdir}
-cp sideplugin/rockside/sample-conf/lcompact_community.yaml .
+cp sideplugin/rockside/sample-conf/db_bench_*.yaml .
 export LD_LIBRARY_PATH=`find sideplugin -name lib_shared`
-# change ./lcompact_community.yaml
+# change db_bench_community.yaml as your needs
-# 1. path items (search /dev/shm), if you have no fast disk(such as on a cloud server), use /dev/shm
+# 1. use default path(/dev/shm) if you have no fast disk(such as a cloud server)
 # 2. change max_background_compactions to your cpu core num
+# 3. if you have github repo topling-rocks permissions, you can use db_bench_enterprise.yaml
+# 4. use db_bench_community.yaml is faster than upstream RocksDB
+# 5. use db_bench_enterprise.yaml is much faster than db_bench_community.yaml
 # command option -json can accept json and yaml files, here use yaml file for more human readable
-./db_bench -json lcompact_community.yaml -num 10000000 -disable_wal=true -value_size 2000 -benchmarks=fillrandom,readrandom -batch_size=10
+./db_bench -json=db_bench_community.yaml -num=10000000 -disable_wal=true -value_size=20 -benchmarks=fillrandom,readrandom -batch_size=10
-# you can access http://127.0.0.1:8081 to see webview
+# you can access http://127.0.0.1:2011 to see webview
 # you can see this db_bench is much faster than RocksDB
 ```
 ## License